ti-uni-bielefeld/logisim-evolution-basys3/USER_MANUAL.md

 If an attempt is made to synthesize a circuit that contains an unsupported component, an error message is displayed.

+### Always use a rising edge trigger

+In components where the clock trigger can be set, always use the rising edge trigger.
+The FPGA support for falling edge triggers is spotty and may not work as expected.

 ## Synthesizing and downloading a circuit to the Basys3 FPGA board

 To synthesize and download a circuit to the Basys3 FPGA board, follow these steps: